We believe in your potential to shape the world around you.

 The Alfred A. Ring Distinguished Speaker Series, funded via an endowment in honor of Dr. Alfred A. Ring, brings 10-12 prominent industry professionals to campus each year to speak to and interact with UF faculty and MSRE students.
 Industry leaders from across the country have come to Gainesville to share their insights on the trends and transactions that are shaping the real estate industry.

-Each MSRE student is paired with several professional mentors, who are current members of our UF Real Estate Advisory Board.
+Each MSRE student is formally paired with several professional mentors, who are current members of our UF Real Estate Advisory Board.
 Mentors provide students with career counseling and advice throughout their stay at UF and beyond.
+Students also have the opportunity to connect with an unlimited number of industry professionals who can serve as mentors.

 In addition to mentoring by the high level real estate industry leaders who populate our Real Estate Advisory Board, MSRE students also have the opportunity to meet MSRE Alumni “Peer Mentors”, who are working in real estate and responsive to students’ questions about the real estate industry and job search strategies.

-Upon graduation, all students receive complimentary membership in the Bergstrom Council for one year.
-The Bergstrom Council is a group of industry professionals who are giving back, through donations of both their time and money, to the program that helped them to succeed.
+Upon graduation, all MSRE students receive complimentary membership in the Bergstrom Council for one year.
+The Bergstrom Council is a group of industry professionals who are giving back, through donations of both their time and money, to UF’s Real Estate students and degree programs.

 The UF real estate faculty, Bergstrom Center staff, and UF Business Career Services work hard to help place our students in highly desirable positions upon graduation.
-Members of our elite UF Real Estate Advisory Board and the 1,400-plus members of our Friends and Alumni of Real Estate association also provide numerous job leads and opportunities.
+Members of our elite Bergstrom Center Advisory Board and the 1,400-plus members of the Bergstrom Council and other Friends and Alumni of Real Estate also provide numerous job leads and opportunities.

-An integral part of the training we provide our MSRE students is significant “hands on” experience with important software packages, including advanced real estate applications of spreadsheets, CCIM’s Site to do Business (STDB) and discounted cash flow software such as ARGUS.
+An integral part of the training we provide our MSRE students is significant “hands on” experience with important software packages and market research tools, including advanced real estate applications of Excel, CCIM’s Site to do Business (STDB), CoStar, and discounted cash flow software such as ARGUS Enterprise.
 This training significantly enhances the ability of our graduates to make immediate contributions to their employers upon graduation.

-The Bergstrom Center has received a grant from CoStar Group, Inc., the leading provider of commercial real estate transaction data and information in the US.
-The grant from CoStar provides our graduate students with full access to CoStar’s comprehensive property information, sales data and analytic tools.
+The Bergstrom Center receives an annual grant from CoStar Group, Inc., the leading provider of commercial real estate transaction data and information in the US.
+The grant from CoStar provides our graduate students with extensive access to CoStar’s comprehensive property information, sales data and analytic tools.
 The use of CoStar Data is integrated into the Real Estate Case Studies class as well as several other classes.

-MSRE graduates are exempt from FREC Course I, 45-Hour Postlicensing, FREC Course II and the 60-Hour Postlicensing courses.
-In lieu of submitting certificates of completion for each respective state-mandated course as required for initial licensing or license renewals, the licensing candidate/licensee must submit his or her official school transcript evidencing the earned graduate degree in real estate for credit toward the respective course.
-The candidate must still apply and be approved for licensure at each license level (sales and broker), take and pass the required state-administered exams for licensure and pay all associated licensing, examination and other fees.
-The required time period for holding an active sales associate license still applies before the candidate is eligible for broker licensure.
-While the MSRE degree exempts the licensee from the 45- and 60-Hour Postlicensing courses for sales associate and broker licensing, respectively, licensees must complete and pass the 14-Hour Continuing Education courses, as prescribed by F.S.
-475, to maintain continued licensure.
+MSRE graduates are exempt from the Florida Real Estate Commission(FREC) Course I, 45-Hour Postlicensing, FREC Course II and the 60-Hour Postlicensing courses.
+In lieu of submitting certificates of completion for each respective state-mandated course as required for initial licensing or license renewals, MSRE licensing candidate must submit his or her official school transcript evidencing the earned graduate degree in real estate for credit toward the respective FREC courses.
+The candidate must still apply and be approved for licensure at each license level (sales and broker), take and pass the required state-administered exams for licensure,and pay all associated licensing, examination and other fees.

 Because of our reciprocity relationship with the CCIM Institute, Graduates of the Nathan S. Collier MSRE program are only required to take three of the six core courses required for the prestigious CCIM Professional designation offered by the CCIM Institute.
 All students can obtain membership (prior to acquiring the CCIM designation) for only $50.
 Members have access to online databases, industry publications, and networking opportunities through the organization’s nationwide network.